-Now for a really bizarre concept: fishing without tying a hook to the line—at least, not directly.
-The Ronnie/spinner rig along with the 360 rigs were all designed with one component separating the hook from the rig material, a swivel.
+Now for a really bizarre concept: fishing without tying a hook to the line—not directly, at least.
+The Ronnie/Spinner Rig—along with the 360 Rigs—were all designed with one component separating the hook from the rig material: a swivel.

-I witnessed first hand the tangled mess in my net-mesh, and the damage done to a Carp’s mouth, as a result of it thrashing about after capture.
-Thus was born the Ronnie/spinner rig.
+I witnessed firsthand the tangled mess in my net-mesh and the damage done to a Carp’s mouth, resulting from it thrashing about after capture.
+Thus, the Ronnie/Spinner rig was born.

-Now I bet you are wondering who Ronnie is… well that my friends is a mystery!
+Now I bet you are wondering who Ronnie is.
+That, my friends, is a mystery!
 We do know that this Ronnie character is a friend of another respected angler, Martin Bowler.

-Bowler revealed that Ronnie’s original idea for the rig differed a little from the one showcased today.
-We also know that the “cat was out of the bag,” so to speak, in 2016 when the rig began popping up in magazines and YouTube videos, and specialized tackle was manufactured for the Ronnie/spinner rig.
+Bowler revealed that Ronnie’s original idea for the rig differed a little from the one recognized today.
+We also know that the “cat was out of the bag,” so to speak, in 2016, when the rig began popping up in magazines and YouTube videos, and specialized tackle was manufactured for the Ronnie/Spinner Rig.

-The Ronnie/spinner rig is usually tied using a quick-change swivel, or specialized spinner rig swivel which is affixed to the hook eye and then covered by shrink-tubing or hook-aligner.
-This innovation makes for a tidier presentation with fewer chances of tangles in nets and thus makes for a safer alternative to its predecessor.
+The Ronnie/Spinner Rig is usually tied using a quick-change swivel or specialized spinner rig swivel, which is affixed to the hook eye and then covered by shrink tubing or hook-aligner.
+This innovation makes for a tidier presentation with fewer chances of tangles in nets, making it a safer alternative to its predecessor.

-I discovered Ronnie/spinner rigs approximately three years ago just as they were emerging in the UK scene.
+I discovered Ronnie/Spinner Rigs approximately three years ago, just as they were emerging in the UK scene.
 I quickly began adding them to my arsenal and fished them a great deal for two seasons.
-I found that they were really effective when fished over gravel and dense silt, coupled with a pop-up of choice.
+They were especially effective when fished over gravel and dense silt, coupled with a pop-up of choice.

-Additionally, one can utilize the Ronnie/spinner rig when fishing bottom baits, although it does get the name “Turbo German” (for whatever reason) once the bait sits on the bottom.
-Whether popped up or on the bottom, I have had a great deal of success with this rig, and it has caught me some truly remarkable fish.
+Additionally, one can utilize the Ronnie/Spinner Rig when fishing bottom baits, although it does get the name “Turbo German” (for reasons unknown to me) once the bait sits on the bottom.
+Whether popped up or on the bottom, I have had a great deal of success with this rig, and it has caught me some genuinely remarkable fish.

-The only other concern I have with the Ronnie/spinner is that the additional hardware means more chances of things going wrong.
-I did note on one or two of my sessions that, when my rig landed in softer silt where the swivel was partially buried, silt could find its way into the barrel of the swivel impeding its movement.
+The only other concern I have with the Ronnie/Spinner is that the additional hardware means increased chances of something going wrong.
+I did note on one or two of my sessions that, when my rig landed in softer silt where the swivel was partially buried, silt could find its way into the barrel of the swivel, impeding its movement.

-Overall, I can’t knock Ronnie/spinner rigs too much, as the overwhelming majority of the Carp I landed was indeed hooked in a desirable way.
+Overall, I can’t knock Ronnie/Spinner Rigs too much.
+After all, the overwhelming majority of the Carp I landed were indeed hooked in a desirable way.

 The Withy Pool Rig